papermashea/smi/_portfolio/ftgu.md

 <div class="col three caption">
 	From the Ground Up: <a href="www.usefulplants.tech" target="_blank">Interactivity with intentional redundancies</a>
 </div>
 The visualizations further connect to other online resources and provide information to enable users’ self-education and encourage in-person connection and continued participation in sustainable food growing practices in their communities and at home.
+<div class="spacer"></div>
 From the Ground Up aims to make plant research more exciting and accessible to larger communities and to implement modern data practices within collective horticultural knowledge.

 <div class="img_row">
 	<img class="col half" src="{{ site.baseurl }}/img/ftgu/PlantPack.png" alt="" title="plant properties packed circles visualization"/>